chenx/WordPress_Extension/README.md

 This project aims to extend WordPress as a general website framework.
 It reuses WordPress's membership/login system, role system, and themes.
 It then provide logged-in user page templates for different themes.
 Logged-in user page templates use current theme's header and footer, get logged-in user's identity and profile from WordPress built-in API, thus allow creating any custom pages and functions.

+This project is based on WordPress version 4.3.

 Issues to address
 =================